 Best MLB Predictions, Picks and Prop Bets Today (How to Bet Orioles vs. Blue Jays)

-Opening Day of the 2025 MLB season is officially in the books.

-While Friday doesn't have quite as jam-packed a slate, we still have plenty of games to watch and bet on, so that's exactly what we're going to do.
-If you're looking for a few wagers to back, you've come to the right place.
-I have a bet locked in on a side, total, and player prop for Friday's Major League action.
+Best MLB Predictions, Picks and Prop Bets Today (How to Bet Red Sox vs. Rangers)

+Welcome to the first weekend of the 2025 MLB season.
+Whether you're going to the ball park to catch a game or you're just watching from your couch, I have some bets you're going to want to get in on.

+For today's slate of games, I have three bets locked in, two sides and a player prop.

 Let's dive into them.